pixeleye-io/pixeleye/docs/01-getting-started/01-introduction.md

 ---
-title: Get started with Pixeleye
+title: Get Started with Pixeleye
 description: Welcome to the Pixeleye documentation.
-Learn how to use, setup and benefit from Pixeleye
+Learn how to use, setup, and benefit from Pixeleye
 ---

 # Introduction